Eigenstates and spectral projection for quantized baker's map: Introduction

 \section{Introduction}

 Quantum chaos seeks to understand the relationship between classically chaotic dynamical systems and their quantum counterparts.
-The correspondence principle from quantum mechanics suggests the classical behavior should manifest itself in the associated quantum system in the high-energy, semiclassical limit.
+The correspondence principle from quantum mechanics suggests the classical behavior should manifest itself in the associated quantum system in the semiclassical limit.
 It is conjectured that spectra and eigenfunctions of a quantum system associated with a classically chaotic system should reflect such behavior in the following ways: the eigenvalues should generally exhibit random matrix ensemble spectral statistics (BGS conjecture \cite{bgs}), and the eigenfunctions should behave like random waves (Berry random wave conjecture \cite{berry}).

-Mathematically, one manifestation of the classical-quantum correspondence principle is given by the quantum ergodic theorem of Shnirelman--Zelditch--de-Verdi\`ere \cite{shnirelman,deverdiere,zelditch}.
-In this setting, classical dynamics are described by geodesic flow $\varphi_t$ on manifolds, and the associated quantum Hamiltonian is the Laplacian.
-For $\varphi_t$ ergodic, the quantum ergodic theorem guarantees, in the large eigenvalue limit, a density 1 subsequence of Laplace eigenfunctions that equidistribute in all of phase space.
+Mathematically, one manifestation of the classical-quantum correspondence principle is given by the quantum ergodic theorem of Shnirelman--Zelditch--Colin de Verdi\`ere \cite{shnirelman,deverdiere,zelditch}.
+In this setting, classical dynamics are described by geodesic flow $\varphi_t$ on the unit tangent bundle of a manifold $M$, and the associated quantum Hamiltonian is the Laplacian.
+For $\varphi_t$ ergodic, the quantum ergodic theorem guarantees, in the large eigenvalue limit, a density 1 subsequence of Laplace eigenfunctions on $M$ that equidistribute in all of phase space.
 Similar quantum ergodic properties for many other models have also been investigated, including for Hamiltonian flows \cite{HMR}, torus maps \cite{bdb,KurlbergRudnick,scar-cat,DBDE,MOK,DNW}, and graphs \cite{qgraphs, alm,as,anantharaman}.
 The large variety of models on the torus and on graphs have been popular as simpler models for studying quantum chaos, as they tend to have minimal technical complications, yet can still exhibit fundamental or generic quantum chaotic behavior.